iris-hep/func_adl_type_generator/README.md

 The nice thing about the CI is it enforces a uniform, clean, and reproducible workflow for building these type files.

+## Releasing New Versions

+To release the new versions of func-adl-types-atlas and func_adl_servicex_type_generator follow these steps:

+1. Follow the release instructions in the repository you are updating
+2. Edit the release.yaml found in the .github folder in this repo to match the correspoding tags in the package you are updating.
+3. Run the release workflow in order to test locally that the changes made work as expected.
+4. Create a release and new tag, this with automatically update the packages on PyPi.